IDA-TUBS/lotus/docs/collections/_topics/01_error_correction.md

 Each of those fragments is subject to the deadline of its corresponding sample, which is typically equal to the sample period.
 Within the sample deadline W2RP implements two basic mechanisms:

 * **Fragment shaping**: Fragments are passed to the lower MAC layer with a minimum distance time called *fragment shaping time*.
-* **Bitmap-based backward error correction (BER)**: If transmitted successfully, the receiver answers each fragment with a bitmap-based acknowledgment to the sender, where each bit indicates the successful reception or loss of a fragment in the sample.
+* **Bitmap-based backward error correction (BEC)**: If transmitted successfully, the receiver answers each fragment with a bitmap-based acknowledgment to the sender, where each bit indicates the successful reception or loss of a fragment in the sample.

 These two mechanisms enable an efficient and reliable communication within a shared wireless channel.
 A concrete protocol example is depicted in Figure 2.